meinside/meinside.github.io/_posts/2019-12-11-How-to-Deploy-Library-to-Clojars.md

 $ gpg --gen-key
 {% endhighlight %}

+## 2. Generate your deploy token,

+Visit [this page](https://clojars.org/tokens/) and generate a deploy token.

+This deploy token will be used as your password.

-## 2. Deploy to Clojars
+## 3. Deploy to Clojars

 {% highlight bash %}
 $ lein deploy clojars
 {% endhighlight %}

-Then you'll be asked to enter your Clojars username, password, and gpg key's passphrase.
+Then you'll be asked to enter your Clojars username, password (deploy token), and gpg key's passphrase.

 If nothing goes wrong, you library will be uploaded to Clojars.